 The shop is run by me, the artist.
-All prints are produced at ESF Fine Art Fotomanufaktur in Munich, Germany and approved, signed, packaged and shipped directly from my studio.
+All prints are produced at ESF Fine Art Fotomanufaktur in Munich, Germany and approved, signed, packaged and shipped directly from my studio in Berlin.

 Do the prints have a 3D element to the brush stroke?